Define Waifu: What is A Waifu? & How To Get One

 These were mostly new Otaku fans who came across terms such as Waifu Reddit or the term in anime and manga social media groups and needed more information about the subject.
 For the high majority of new Otaku who still don’t know what to do with a Waifu, some suggestion is having a Waifu pillow or blanket.
 4chan also made a cheat sheet for new Otaku lovers seeking proper connection with their Waifu.

-Husbando pronounced whose-ban-doh is the counterpart for Waifu.
-While Waifu refers to the female non-live action character, husbando refers to the male version.
-This means that female Otaku uses the term husbando to idolize their favorite male characters and vice versa.
-Unlike Waifu, husbando has no link to actual Japanese culture.
+Husbando, pronounced as “whose-ban-doh,” is the male counterpart of Waifu.
+While Waifu refers to the female non-live action character, Husbando refers to the male version.
+This means that female Otaku use the term Husbando to idolize their favorite male characters and vice versa.
+Unlike Waifu, Husbando has no link to actual Japanese culture.

 The term was simply coined from the actual word husband as an analogy.
 The term was first cited in October 2007, the same year the term Waifu went mainstream.
 It is no surprise why; female Otaku simply wanted a different version of the term Waifu to refer to male counterparts.
-The first citing of the word was recorded in animesuki platform where a user claimed a character as her husbando.
+The first citing of the word was recorded on the Animesuki platform where a user claimed a character as her Husbando.

 Why People Have Waifus